 Centre Street Church – Calgary church - board of governors (treasurer), finance committee (chair), past ministry health committee (member)

-Harmony through Harmony – Calgary choral ensemble for young adults seeking to raise awareness of justice issues – board of directors (secretary)
+Harmony through Harmony – Calgary choral ensemble for young adults seeking to raise awareness of justice issues – past board of directors (member)